Central Australia Pastoral Bus Tour

 Are you keen to explore the research, innovation, deep knowledge and practical solutions shaping Central Australia while building meaningful networks and gaining inspiration to bring back to your property and community?

-If you answered yes, then we want you aboard the Central Australian Pastoral Bus Tour.
+If you answered yes, then we want you aboard the Central Australia Pastoral Bus Tour.

 Beginning in Coober Pedy and heading north, the tour will visit livestock production businesses in Central Australia and meet with like-minded people involved in a range of projects and programs to manage grazing country in a highly variable climatic zone.